zoltanctoth/ceu-cloud-class/apachespark.md

 Thank the cosmos we have Spark!

-## To understand Spark,first familiarize yourself with these terms:
+#### To understand Spark, first familiarize yourself with these terms:
 |     Glossary        |        Definition                                                                                                                                                                |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Cluster**             | A group of computers pooling the resources of many machines together, giving us the ability to use all the cumulative resources as if they were a single computer      |